20 Family-Friendly Vacation Spots Kids Love (2026)

 Best ages: 5-16 | Trip length: 4-6 days | Budget: $1,800-$3,000

-Washington D.C. has more free world-class attractions than any city in the country.
-Every Smithsonian museum — all 21 of them — charges zero admission.
+Washington D.C. has more free major attractions than any city in the country.
+All 21 Smithsonian museums charge zero admission.
 The National Zoo is free.
 The monuments are free.
-A family could spend five full days doing nothing but free activities and barely scratch the surface.
+A family could spend five days on nothing but free activities and barely scratch the surface (source: Smithsonian).

 Kids get hooked fastest at the National Air and Space Museum (touchable moon rock, real spacecraft), the Natural History Museum (dinosaur hall, live butterfly pavilion), and the National Zoo's panda exhibit.
-The trick is pacing — two to three museums per day max, with running-around time on the National Mall between stops.
-Lodging is the main expense; Arlington hotels (one Metro stop away) run 30-40% cheaper than downtown D.C.
+Pacing matters — two to three museums per day max, with run-around time on the Mall between stops.
+Lodging is the main expense; Arlington hotels (one Metro stop away) run 30–40% cheaper than downtown.

 Our D.C. family guide covers Metro tips, a 4-day itinerary, and museum rankings by age group.